windforce7/math_references/prob & stat/distributions.md

 </details>

 ##  8.1 Definition of $\Gamma$ R.V.
-A $\Gamma$ R.V. is a continuous random variable which has a $\Gamma$ pdf.
+A $\Gamma$ R.V. is a continuous random variable which follows the $\Gamma$ distribution.
 A $\Gamma$ R.V. is not defined the same way as a binomial R.V. by its meaning.

 ##  8.2 pdf of $\Gamma$ R.V.
 $$